ToddBooth/a7011e/hands-on-labs/Week_7_hands-on-labs/Week_7_hands-on-labs.md

   $display_name \
   $email
 ```
+Change the script to create a user with any userid you want.
+Then exectute the above script and see if a user was created in IAM Identity Center.

 Now create a new script, similar to the following.
+Name it iam_detail.sh.
 Make sure that you fully understand the following:

 ```
 #!/bin/bash